Designing Dementia Care Unit

 - Understand that in an institutional setting, the conditions of care and the conditions of work are fundamentally connected, and that good policy takes this into account

 - Recognize that the deinstitutionalization era as a complex historical period which included trans-institutionalization for client groups who didn’t fit the primary policy directive

 COVID-19 focused attention on the deficits in Long-Term Residential Care, but images, testimonies, documents like this 1956 memo and critical reflections such those shared by historian Jim Struthers in the clip below show that this problem has a long history.
-Visit Artefacts: Dementia Care Self-Guided for a complete set of unit artefacts.
+Visit Components: Dementia Care Self-Guided for a complete set of unit components.

 Jim Struthers is a noted Canadian historian of aging, dementia, and social policy and a team member of the multi-disciplinary Re-Imagining Long Term Care Project, an international study of promising practices in residential care for the elderly funded by the Social Science and Humanities Research Council of Canada.
 Four years ago he discovered a forgotten archival file dealing with Metro Toronto’s Greenacres Home for the Aged, a set of historical documents which told a scandalous story of vulnerable old people, fiscal cost-cutting, and disturbing conditions of life and work in a home for seniors with dementia.